matt-antone/Scorer/memory-bank/systemPatterns.md

   - If a meaningful save exists, the `ResumeOrNewScreen` is displayed, offering to "Resume Game" or "Start New Game".
   - If no meaningful save exists, the application proceeds directly to the standard new game flow (e.g., `NameEntryScreen`).
 - **Web API Interaction**: (Future Implementation)
-  - The Flask web app will serve a simple HTML/JavaScript frontend to players' browsers.
+  - The Flask web app, running in a background thread, provides API endpoints.
-  - When a player interacts with the web interface (e.g., to increase their score), the JavaScript frontend will make an API call (e.g., POST request) to a Flask endpoint.
-  - The Flask endpoint will then need to communicate this update to the Kivy application.
-This could be achieved through inter-thread communication mechanisms (e.g., a Queue, or custom events if Kivy/Flask are in the same process and Kivy's event loop can be used).
-  - The Kivy application, upon receiving an update from the Flask backend, will validate it, update its central game state, and refresh its UI.
-The updated state will then also be available for subsequent GET requests from any connected web clients.
+  - Player clients (on mobile devices) send HTTP requests (e.g., GET to read state, POST to update score) to the Flask API.
+  - For writes, the `FlaskAPI` submits the player's updates to the `KivyLogic`.
+  - For reads, the `FlaskAPI` requests the current game state from the `KivyLogic`.
+  - The `KivyLogic` remains the single source of truth, validating all incoming updates and providing the state for all read requests.
-- **QR Code**: The Kivy application will generate a QR code pointing to the local IP address and port of the Flask server, displayed on the touchscreen for easy connection.
+- **QR Code**: The Kivy application will generate QR codes pointing to the `FlaskAPI`'s address, allowing player and spectator clients to connect easily.

 ```mermaid
 graph TD